JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 ## Activate a License

-To activate a paid or a free TeamCity license:
+If you can access the <a href="https://account.jetbrains.com">JetBrains Account</a> and your TeamCity server's machine is connected to the internet, do the following to activate a license:

 1. Navigate to **Administration | Licenses** page.
 2. Click **Get License Key** and log into your JetBrains Account.
 3. Choose a server license you want to activate.
-This page shows licenses owned by all teams associated with the current account.
+This page shows licenses owned by all organizations and teams for which you have administrator permissions.
+See this page for information on permissions required to activate a license: [Required permissions to activate your on-premises team tool license](https://www.google.com/url?q=https://sales.jetbrains.com/hc/en-gb/articles/20070316403090&sa=D&source=docs&ust=1720640931638823&usg=AOvVaw1UTiHZ6e45kndMi-CoDhWL).
    <img src="dk-choose-license.png" width="706" alt="Choose a license"/>
 4. Click **Get license key** to confirm.
-The activation key will be transfered to your TeamCity server automatically.
+The activation key will be transferred to your TeamCity server automatically.
 You can also manually copy a key and paste it to the **I already have a key** field on the TeamCity **Licenses** page.

-This simple sequence may vary depending on whether you can access the <a href="https://account.jetbrains.com">JetBrains Account</a>, or whether your TeamCity server's machine is connected to the internet.

 <dl>